Tif-fin/Yajna-Krishi-Backend/README.md

 - `app_name1/`, `app_name2/`, etc.: Each represent individual Django apps within the project.
 - `templates/`: Contains HTML templates used by the project.
 - `static/`: Contains static files such as CSS, JavaScript
+- `media/`: Contains all the media file such as Image.

 ## License